|Previous Story: The War Games||Next Story: The Silurians|

 Studio recording was then supposed to occur on Monday, October 13th for episode one, followed by three consecutive Thursdays -- October 23rd and 30th and November 6th -- for the remaining installments.
 However, while cast and crew were carrying out the location filming, the Association of Broadcast Staff began industrial action in the wake of a salary dispute with BBC management.
 With recording dates for all programmes at Television Centre threatened, Sherwin was aware that Spearhead From Space might have to be abandoned altogether.
 To avoid the loss of his season premiere, Sherwin convinced his bosses to allow him to complete the serial entirely on film; Spearhead From Space would be the first and only Doctor Who story shot this way.

 Work resumed on October 8th; the filming dates largely coincided with the original schedule for rehearsal and studio recording.
 One casualty of the changed plans was that the original voice of Dr Lomax, Henry McCarthy (who also played Dr Beavis), was replaced by Ellis Jones (also cast as the UNIT technician).
-The majority of the filming took place at the BBC's Engineering Training Centre at Wood Norton, near Evesham, Hereford and Worcestershire.
+The majority of the filming took place at the BBC's Engineering Training Centre at Wood Norton, near Evesham, Hereford and Worcester.
 Wheelbarrow Castle Cottage in nearby Radford was used for Seeley's home, while the Mansion House Hotel in Evesham served as Scobie's residence.
 After a break on November 1st and 2nd, the material in the Army tent was filmed at Van Arden Studios in Ealing on the 3rd and 4th.
 Finally, Madame Tussaud's itself was visited on November 5th.
 Model shots were completed at the Ealing Television Film Studios on November 19th, and Martinus remounted the Doctor's climactic confrontation with the Nestene creature at Ealing on the 22nd, as he was unsatisfied with the original effort.